 In my boyhood – we’re talking the Fifties and Sixties – I loved movies from the 1930’s, the Marx Brothers, WC Fields, and Laurel and Hardy especially.
 Jean Harlow in her shimmering white gown seemed from my limited perspective almost as far removed as the Civil War.
-Nick and Nora Charles epitomized a world glamour forever lost; in short, for ten-year-old I-and-I, the Thirties was a Golden Age (despite its soup lines and empty Christmas stockings).
+Nick and Nora Charles epitomized a world glamour forever lost; in short, for ten-year-old I-and-I, the decade of the Thirties was a Golden Age (despite its soup lines and empty Christmas stockings).

 Of course, nowadays for me, thirty years is merely half a lifetime ago, the blink of the old proverbial eye, seeming like yesterday, as they say.